MageMCU/Numerics/Algebra/README.md

 ***Followng classes are in an hierachical relationship***
 + ***Matrix.h***
     - depended on *Point2.h* & *Point3.h*
+    - Unstable - PLEASE DO NOT USE at this time...
+20230428
 + ***MiscMath.h***
     - depended on *Vector3.h*
 + ***Point2.h***